7 Key Goals a Business Analyst Should set for 2025

 What Do Business Analysts Do?

 Business Analysts (BAs) play a critical role in organizations by bridging the gap between IT and the business.
 They analyze business needs, identify problems, and propose solutions that help improve processes, services, and software.
-Many professionals enhance their skills through a business analyst course with placement, providing education and job opportunities.
+Many professionals enhance their skills through a Business Analysis online Training, providing education and job opportunities.
 Key responsibilities include:

 Requirements Gathering: Collecting Detailed Business Requirements from Stakeholders